smartems/smartems/docs/sources/installation/configuration.md

 ### plugins

-Directory where grafana will automatically scan and look for plugins
+Directory where smartems will automatically scan and look for plugins

 ### provisioning

-Folder that contains [provisioning](/administration/provisioning) config files that grafana will apply on startup.
+Folder that contains [provisioning](/administration/provisioning) config files that smartems will apply on startup.
 Dashboards will be reloaded when the json files changes

 ## [server]